LKremer/AAV-screening/README.md

 For each sample, normalized barcode proportions were calculated by dividing the normalized barcode counts by the total number of valid barcodes.
 The mean of these proportions was then used to rank AAVs within and across celltypes (Figure 1d-i).
 Two AAVs that performed consistently well across replicates and in both experiments were chosen for further validation.
-All scripts used in the analysis are available at https://github.com/LKremer/AAV-screening.
+All scripts used in the analysis are available in this GitHub repo here.